Bow varieties as symplectic reductions of $T^*(G/P)$: Equivariant cohomology of 2 -row bow varieties

-where \end{example} Notice that when $B$ is empty, we have the following theorem describing the geometry and the equivariant cohomology of the bow variety. \begin{theorem} Suppose that $B$ is empty.
+where \end{example} Notice that when $J$ is empty, i.e. there is no $c_i = 0$, we have the following theorem describing the geometry and the equivariant cohomology of the bow variety. \begin{theorem} Suppose that $J$ is empty.
 Then the bow variety is isomorphic to $T^*Gr(k-p,u_n-2p)$.
-The $\mathbb{T}$-equivariant cohomology of the bow variety is where $(\mathbb{C}^\times)^{u_n-2p}$ is just the standard torus acting on $Gr(k-p,u_n-2p)$. \end{theorem} \begin{proof} Notice that when $B$ is empty, the core is isomorphic to:
+The $\mathbb{T}$-equivariant cohomology of the bow variety is where $(\mathbb{C}^\times)^{u_n-2p}$ is just the standard torus acting on $Gr(k-p,u_n-2p)$. \end{theorem} \begin{proof} Notice that when $J$ is empty, the core is isomorphic to:

-where $\mu_{k,u_n}$ is the moment map on $T^*(Gr(k,u_n))$.
+where $\pi_{k,u_n}$ is the moment map on $T^*(Gr(k,u_n))$.

 We can use Springer description of $T^*(Gr(k,u_n))$ as

 Use the standard basis to decompose $\mathbb{C}^{u_n}$ as